nhjschulz/cfsm/README.md

 The example uses CFSM to implement the Mario state machine in the following
 way:

-  * Each Mario character is a state implemented in an own C-File
+  * Each Mario character is a state implemented in an own C-File.
-  * The collection of items or the monster hits are modelled as events
+  * The collection of items or the monster hits are modelled as events.
-  * The process operation prints a character specific message
+  * The process operation prints a character specific message.
-  * The enter/leave operations print a message to visualize the transitions
+  * The enter/leave operations print a message to visualize these transitions.

 The main loop of the example implements a small menu where events get fired based on user input to simulate the game.

-The example application is designed as follows:
+THis is the example application component design:

 ![Mario Example Class Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/nhjschulz/cfsm/master/doc/mario_classdiagram.puml)